cycloptux/GiselleBot-Documentation/docs/source/privacy.rst

 In relation to the data that we collect, store, and process, you may have the following options regarding the ability to opt-out, or have your data deleted:

-* **Discord ID:** Opting out of providing your Discord ID may not be possible in all circumstances; your Discord ID is, in a general way, not a specific personal information unless it's matched with other personal information that is collected, stored, and processed by Discord.
+* **Discord ID:** Opting out of providing your Discord ID may not be possible in all circumstances.
+Your Discord ID is, in a general way, not a specific personal information unless it's matched with other personal information that is collected, stored, and processed by Discord.
 You may refer to the Discord privacy policies and terms of service to know how to opt-out of providing your Discord ID.
 * **Partial Discord Message Content:** In regard to the content of messages that let you directly interact with our Bot, such as when using commands, you may self opt-out of all occasions where you provided us with any custom input by disabling, or properly reconfiguring, such features that were configured using custom inputs.
-* **Full Discord Message Content:** In regard to the content of messages that you send using the Discord App, even when the message is not related to a direct interaction with our Bot, you may (or may not) have the ability to self opt-out of providing your data depending on the technical implementation of such features that access your full message content; you may refer to the technical documentation of our Services for more information about whether this ability is provided.
+* **Full Discord Message Content:** In regard to the content of messages that you send using the Discord App, even when the message is not related to a direct interaction with our Bot, you may (or may not) have the ability to self opt-out of providing your data depending on the technical implementation of such features that access your full message content.
+You may refer to the technical documentation of our Services for more information about whether this ability is provided.
-* **Other Identifiers:** When directly interacting with us, you may request your personal information to be deleted at any time during our interaction; in case where such request is made, we may not be able to provide you with the information, or Service, you are requesting from us.
+* **Other Identifiers:** When directly interacting with us, you may request your personal information to be deleted at any time during our interaction.
+In case where such request is made, we may not be able to provide you with the information, or Service, you are requesting from us.
 * **Other Discord End User Data:** In regard to other types of content we may obtain through the Discord API, you may refer to the Discord privacy policies and terms of service to know how to opt-out of providing such data.

 In all cases where self opt-out is not an option, you may email us at privacy@discomm.cc detailing your inquiry.
 We will consider and act upon any request in accordance with applicable data protection laws.